 But Joel Pritchard's wife, Joan, told one interviewer that the game reminded her of the pickle boat (in crew), where oarsmen are picked from the leftovers of the other boats.
 The game was subsequently named pickleball.
 The Pritchard's dog was actually named after the game, she said.

-Whatever, pickleball is a way of life for many.
+Pickleball is a way of life for many

 At an RV resort in Okeechobee, FL, where I took the above photo in this post, they had two courts that had people standing in line waiting to play from just after sunup till noon, and again just before sunup when the day's heat eased until it was too dark to play.
 The resort said pickleball was so popular that they were rushing to build more courts.